jralvarenga/playlify/README.md

 # Discoverify

-Create new playlists and discover new music from juts one song
+Create new playlists and discover new music from just one song

 ## Instalation